rjzaar/opencourse-project/README.md

 Mandatory arguments to long options are mandatory for short options too.
-  -h --help               Display help (Currently displayed)
+  -h --help               Display help (Currently displayed) -d --debug              Provide messages to help with debugging this function

 Examples:
 END HELP